bryancarl7/Python/README.md

 `python3 specs.py`

 And it will give you a small prompt with your system information and then ask if you would like a report of your largest files.
+This may take a while as it is quite literally finding and listing every single file above 10MB on your hard drive.
+Only tested on Mac OSX, but it should work on linux and I wrote a wee bit in there so that it hopefully works on windows.